ulysses8791/ulysses8791.github.io/484_24F_syllabus.md

 -->

-For your convenience, I encourage you to install the Teams app [(iOS)](https://apps.apple.com/us/app/microsoft-teams/id1113153706) [(android)](https://play.google.com/store/apps/details?id=com.microsoft.teams&hl=en_US) on your phone and/or tablet.
+For your convenience, I encourage you to install the **Teams mobile app** [(iOS)](https://apps.apple.com/us/app/microsoft-teams/id1113153706) [(android)](https://play.google.com/store/apps/details?id=com.microsoft.teams&hl=en_US) on your phone and/or tablet.
 Please take a moment now to download the app and join the team as I will share important information with the class through [Teams](https://office365.psu.edu) exclusively. *Do it now!*

 <!--